 When I closed the last window, one draft tab stayed open in the corner of the screen.
 It held a zoomed-in still from the alley article and a cluster of comments beneath it, most of them useless, but one of them said she rides for Lake Loop.
 I have seen that bag before.
 There was no name attached to it, only a deleted-user marker and a timestamp from eight minutes earlier.
 I shut the laptop harder than I meant to and listened to the plastic click closed, as if it had sealed something that was already moving.

-It was not something I did often, and that made the moment feel staged.
-My face looked the same as it had that morning, but the context had shifted around it.
-I saw the outline of myself the way someone else might see it.
-Height.
-Build.
-The way my shoulders held tension even when I was standing still.
-It was enough to match a description if someone wanted it to.
+I checked the mirror above the sink, which was not something I did often enough for it to feel natural.
+My face looked the same as it had that morning, but the context around it had changed, and that made all the difference.
+I saw the outline of myself the way somebody else might see it, including the height, the build, and the way my shoulders carried tension even when I was standing still.
+It was enough to match a description if somebody wanted one badly enough.

 Chapter 8 — Overripe

-“Got a light?” he asked when I stopped near him.
+“Got a light?” he asked.

 Inside the apartment, the room felt misaligned in a way that was difficult to name.
 The table remained where it always stood, and the tools were positioned exactly as I had placed them, but the space between objects felt compressed.
 The room seemed to hold tension before anything had occurred, as if it were adjusting to something it did not want to accommodate.